 Once your platform is big enough, there’s no reason not to fold at least some of the Guest Host into your blogging strategy.

-How to Generate Revenue With a Guest Blog Post
+How to generate revenue With a Guest Host blog post

 The term ‘Crash-Test Dummy’ was coined by Pat Flynn of SmartPassiveIncome.com.